And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 But if the gang of eight is promising everybody border enforcement will happen, that's the common denominator.

-I mean, Obama's gonna go to Vegas and make a speech and Oppose the Senate bill's border enforcement requirements.
+I mean, Obama's going to go to Vegas and make a speech and oppose the Senate bill's border enforcement requirements.

-Does that tell you that he's interested in any kind of a deal?
+Does that tell you that he's interested in any kind of a deal, in any kind of a compromise?

 It doesn't say that to me.